davdar/maam/writeup/pldi15.markdown

-ingredients will both facilate the systematic construction of program analyses and bridge the gap between various communities which often work in isolation, despite the fruitful results of mapping between langauge paradigms such as \citet{dvanhorn:Might2010Resolving}' work, showing that object-oriented $k$-CFA can be applied to functional languages to avoid the exponential time lower bound
+ingredients will both facilate the systematic construction of program analyses and bridge the gap between various communities which often work in isolation, despite the fruitful results of mapping between langauge paradigms such as the work of \citet{dvanhorn:Might2010Resolving}, showing that object-oriented $k$-CFA can be applied to functional languages to avoid the exponential time lower bound
 \cite{dvanhorn:VanHorn-Mairson:ICFP08}.